wds4/tapestry-protocol/tips/README.md

 ## [Concept Graph: TIPs 1.x](concept-graph)

-The concept graph achieves *knowledge representation* by organizing information into a graph, with a handful of simple principles to provide structure to the graph.
+The concept graph achieves *knowledge representation* by organizing information into a graph, governed by a handful of linguistic-overhead-minimizing *principles of organization* which provide structure to the graph.

 ## [Grapevine: TIPs 2.x](grapevine)